 59 Arroyo Road

 "Look at all these windows!
 Better yet, look through them.
-We’ll get to the rest of Scott and Laurie Lee’s Blue Diamond home in a moment, but first — man, this view!
-Is it bonkers, of what?
+Man, this view!
+Is it bonkers, or what?
 A massive sweep of yucca-dotted ridge lines and Red Rock escarpment fill the two glass walls…"

 — Scott Dickensheets